Updated on December 2, 2019

 Reducing pesticide use is one of the cornerstones of sustainable agriculture.
 And it is easy to see why.
 By cutting the use of chemical pesticides farmers can protect the environment, for example by enhancing biodiversity and promoting the presence of natural enemies of their pests and diseases.
 At the same time they can save money, increase productivity by reducing yield losses and safeguard the health of their workers.
 More and more consumers want to buy food made with fewer chemicals too.
 However, reducing pesticide use isn’t always straightforward.
-That’s why UTZ has signed an historic agreement with seven other organizations in May 2016 to help address the issue.
+That’s why we signed a historic agreement with seven other organizations to help address the issue.

 Pesticide use – a challenging issue